H.E. Abdulla Ahmed Al Habbai

 Maha oversees the legislation, regulation and compliance departments and is the primary legal advisor to Dubai Creative Clusters Authority and its affiliated Councils and Commissions.
 Her lobbying and monitoring of the regulatory policies is instrumental to strategy planning and legislative development for the creative industries.
 Maha brings over 15 years of vast experience, encompassing advise on complex laws, significant legislative initiatives and changing regulatory environments.
 She started her professional career with one of the leading Law Firm, and then moved to lead the legal department in Governmental and Semi-Governmental organizations.
 Maha was the Legal Policy and Legislation Advisor at the Dubai Economic Council's Legal Affairs & Research Centre.
 Prior to that, she was part of the strategic and legal team for "Investment Corporation of Dubai" which leads the Dubai Government investment strategy portfolio.
 Maha is a member of the Free Zone Council Legal Committee and is admitted to all Courts in the UAE.
 She holds a Bachelor degree in Sharia and Law from the UAE University and is currently completing her Executive MBA at Hult International Business School.

-Gopalan Nagasubramanian leads the corporate support team, encompassing Human capital, Information technology, Business excellence, Finance, Corporate strategy and Support service functions.
+Gopalan Nagasubramanian leads the operations team, encompassing Human capital, Information technology, Business excellence, Finance, Corporate strategy and Support service functions.
 He oversees the effective delivery of operational excellence through deployment of policies and governance that enables the right platform for a seamless customer experience journey.
 Gopalan joined the Authority in 2004 and successfully led numerous transformational change initiatives, governing the alignment of mandates with policies, people, processes and systems.
 He brings more than two decades of experience with a comprehensive multi-domain expertise.
 Prior to joining the Authority, he worked for 12 years with multinational companies and government entities in management roles that demanded critical business transformation and continuous improvement.
 Gopalan holds a first-class degree in Mechanical Engineering from Bharathidasan University, India and a Certified Project Management Professional from PMI, USA.

 Mohamed Al Bahri